 II.
-The CAO shall develop and implement a systematic and coordinated planning process for procurement activities, to include a Procurement Plan for each Fiscal Year.
-By September 15th of each year, the CAO shall approve and submit to the Committee on House Administration (hereinafter "the Committee") a copy of the CAO Procurement Plan for the immediately following Fiscal Year.
+The CAO shall develop and implement a systematic and coordinated planning process for procurement activities, to include a Procurement Plan for each fiscal year.
+By September 15th of each year, the CAO shall submit to the Committee on House Administration (hereinafter "the Committee") for approval a copy of the CAO Procurement Plan for the immediately following fiscal year.
+The CAO shall separately notify or obtain approval from the Committee for activities included on the CAO Procurement Plan approved by the Committee, consistent with Sections V & VI of these Guidelines.